telerik/winforms-docs/themes/advanced-topics/adding-custom-redistributable-themes-to-your-application/adding-a-custom-theme-as-a-resource.md

 1. Now you can apply the theme to the RadButton.

->note To be sure about the theme resource location in step 7, you can use Reflector.
+>tip To be sure about the theme resource location in step 7, you can use Reflector.
 After building the project simply reflect the built assembly/executable and you will see it.
 >